Will you be able to get a COVID-19 shot? Here's what we know so far

 Insurers base coverage decisions on the recommendations of that CDC panel, the Advisory Committee on Immunization Practices.
 It’s not clear what role that panel now will play.
 Paying out of pocket could cost about $200.

+The CDC says its new language for healthy kids and pregnant women — known as shared decision-making — means health insurers must pay for the vaccinations.

-But some insurers and employers may decide to still cover the shots regardless of the new recommendations, said Jen Kates, a senior vice president at the non-profit KFF, which studies health care issues.
+Some insurers and employers may decide to still cover the shots no matter what, said Jen Kates, a senior vice president at the non-profit KFF, which studies health care issues.
 She noted that they may view the expense as worthwhile if it avoids a higher bill from someone hospitalized by the coronavirus.

 The FDA published a list of health conditions it said would qualify, including asthma, cancer, diabetes, obesity and physical inactivity.
 The CDC has a more extensive list.